Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \begin{lemma} If an emitter $u$ makes a partial delegation to $v$ in step $j$, then the number of collectors that $u$ may no longer reach through $v$ is at most $2^{j+3}-8$. \end{lemma}

 \begin{proof} This number is the largest value in the current interval; it corresponds to the largest rank of the edge through which the journey from $u$ may have arrived at $v$.
-All the edges whose rank locally to $v$ is larger than $2^{j+1}-2$ can still be used and thus the corresponding collectors are still reachable.
-(In fact, the collector corresponding to the edge with last index in ${\cal I}_j$ locally to $v$ can also be considered as reached, but this is a detail.) \end{proof}
+Every edge whose rank locally to $v$ is larger than $2^{j+3}-8$ can still be used and thus the corresponding collectors are still reachable.
+This also implies that all other edges incident to $v$ (so with rank lower than $2^{j+3}-8$) may have already disappeared. \end{proof}

-A partial delegation from $u$ to $v$ in step $j$ implies the removal of $u$ from the set of emitters, the selection of the two edges of the journey from $u$ to $v$, and the selection of at most $2^{j+3}-8$ direct edges between $u$ and the missed collectors.
-This implies the following fact.